khrizt/PushNotiphications/README.md

 # PushNotiphications
-Push notifications library for Apns and Gcm for PHP
+Push notifications library for Apns and Fcm for PHP

-Using only cURL as library and Symfony Console for command-line commands this package supports Google Cloud Message (not Firebase Cloud Message yet) and APNS with HTTP/2 mode.
+Using only cURL as library and Symfony Console for command-line commands this package supports Firebase Cloud Message (if you still use GCM, you can use it too) and APNS with HTTP/2 mode.

 ## Requirements

-* PHP 7.0+
+* PHP 7.1+
 * PHP Curl and OpenSSL modules
 * cURL with HTTP/2 support (check this for Debian/Ubuntu users: https://serversforhackers.com/video/curl-with-http2-support)